CPK isoenzymes test

 - Fibrate drugs

 This list is not all-inclusive.

-This test is done if a CPK test reveals that your total CPK level is elevated.
-CPK isoenzyme testing can help pinpoint the exact source of the damaged tissue.
+This test is done if a CPK test shows that your total CPK level is elevated.
+CPK isoenzyme testing can help find the exact source of the damaged tissue.

 CPK is made of three slightly different substances: